 Periodontal Disease Treatment Questions and Answers

 Periodontal disease is an infection between the gums and teeth.
 This starts as gingivitis and, if left untreated it can turn into full-blown periodontal disease, which eats away at your bone and gum tissue and eventually results in tooth loss.
 At Canatella Dental our experienced team of dentists provides treatment of periodontal disease.
 For more information, call us today or request an appointment online.
-We serve patients from Metairie LA, New Orleans LA, Harahan LA, Jackson Square LA, Bella Chasse LA, St. Bernard LA, Meraux LA, Chalmette LA, Jefferson LA, River Ridge LA, and Kenner LA.
+We have 2 convenient locations to serve you in Metairie LA, and New Orleans LA!

 Periodontal disease is an infection between the gums and teeth.
 It begins as gingivitis and, if not treated promptly, turns into full-blown periodontal disease, which eats away at your bone and gum tissue and eventually results in tooth loss.

 The primary cause of gum disease is insufficient oral hygiene.
 When bacteria in your mouth is allowed to multiply in the absence of routine brushing and flossing, it will make a home in pockets at the base of the teeth.